CheckPointSW-Community/CloudGuard-CSPM-Calculator/Azure/README.md

     Total number of CloudGuard billable assets licenses is : 6

+ ### Credit
- ### This project originated by the github user chrisbeckett
+ This project originated by the github user chrisbeckett